Flash storage and copy data management helped women's health website Lifescript adopt a DevOps strategy that is...

 Jack HoganCTO, Lifescript

 Hogan said Lifescript sends up to 30 million emails a day to subscribers.
 The website runs complex data analytics to find relevant information to send to users.
-He said the Pure arrays decreased latency from 60 milliseconds to five milliseconds while running analytics, helping Lifescript pump out relevant information faster.
+He said a Pure Storage flash array decreased latency from 60 milliseconds to five milliseconds while running analytics, helping Lifescript pump out relevant information faster.

 "We're making real-time business decisions based on our ability to process data.
 And now, we're processing it so much faster," Hogan said.